VictoryCTO/vcto-tech-eval-python-django/README.md

 Extra Credit:
 * Keep a wiki in your project of improvements you'd make to this project.
-* Keep you deferred work in the Github issue tracker and lay out a simple workflow.
+* Keep your deferred work in the Github issue tracker and lay out a simple workflow.
 * Add a feature not listed in the requirements and be ready to discuss why.